In the last episode Sarah, Nippy, Mark and Bonnie were now out of Nxivm/ESP.

 Keith gets down to business.
 There are methods she can learn where she can create those types of feelings whenever she wants.
 They have an intensive for that.
 What’s it called? he asks his dutiful worshipers, literally sitting at his feet.
 “Civilization and Humanity,” they tell him.
 What if art is bogus?
 Keith asks Allison.
 What if she could create those joyful feelings for herself whenever she wanted to?
 It’s like a form of self-condemnation to be dependent on art to create joy, Keith tells her.
 Allison gets very emotional and like a therapist Keith asks, “Why is this emotional for you?”

 Honestly, who cares?
 He is so full of shit, my God.
 Art is a way we connect to each other as human beings.
 There is nothing self-condemning about experiencing joy from it.
-I know the point isn’t really that, it’s that he’s selling her the idea—I can fix you, take one of my intensives!—but he really annoys me.
+I know the point isn’t really that, it’s that he’s selling her this idea—I can fix you, take one of my intensives!—but he really annoys me.

 All choked up, Allison says she is used to that self-condemnation.
 At this point, she isn’t even talking about joy and art anymore.
 Probably as an actress, she is used to feeling very emotionally dependent on things beyond her control.
 It goes with the profession pretty much.
 I bet Keith intuitively knew how to push those buttons.
 If it wasn’t this angle he probably could have come up with dozens of others.
 Allison was fish in a barrel.